dtr-org/unit-e/CONTRIBUTING.md

 projects such as libsecp256k1), and is not to be confused with overall UnitE Network Protocol consensus changes.

-Whether a pull request is merged into UnitE Core rests with the project maintainers.
+Whether and when a pull request is merged into UnitE Core rests with the project maintainers.
 A pull request needs approval of at least one maintainer to be merged.
-If changes might have a critical impact, experts on the area of the change have to approve.
-Maintainers and experts are documented in the MAINTAINERS.md file.
+A maintainer can not approve a pull request they authored themselves.
+They need at least one other maintainer to approve the pull request.

 If maintainers ask for changes, and the changes have been done by adding additional commits to the pull request, they need to approve the changes before the pull request can be merged.

 Approval is expressed by using the GitHub review mechanics.
 If, as a maintainer, you approve the patch for merge, select the "approve" option in the GitHub UI when submitting your review.
 If you request changes, select the corresponding option to require submission and review of additional changes.

+Approval of a pull request is a strong statement.
+It expresses that the approver takes responsibility that the change will work, does not break anything else, has sufficient test coverage, and will be maintained in the future.
+Approving a pull request expresses the same level of confidence that the change is good to be shipped as actually merging it.

 Maintainers will take into consideration if a patch is in line with the general principles of the project; meets the minimum standards for inclusion; and will